maybeiambatman/Jumbleza/README.md

 This is a script that accepts any group of letters as a string input and generates words for all possible combinations of those letters.
 Any combinatorics modules have been left out intentionally as a part of the design decisions.
 User can hit 'q' to quit the script at any moment.

+Note: This is the official problem statement - 'The program should accept a string as input, and then return a list of words that can be created using the submitted letters.
+For example, on the input "dog", the program should return a set of words including "god", "do", and "go".'

 Implementation
 --------------